 “My most memorable achievement in Key Club is being able to find fun and productive ways to help the community during the pandemic.
 Some of these events included a charity miles event where members could walk, run, or bike to earn money for charity.”

-Through hard work and effort, Tong received rookie of the year in her freshman year and most valuable varsity athlete in her sophomore year.
+Through hard work and effort, Tong received rookie of the year in her freshman year and the most valuable varsity athlete in her sophomore year.

 “Qualifying for CIF for the first time during my freshman year was shocking and a bit nerve-racking since I was still new to the sport.
 But as I began to practice more and more, I started to learn to enjoy it and just have fun with it,” Tong said.
 “I realized that if I enjoy what I do, I tend to push harder and have a greater overall sense of satisfaction.
 This [mentality] is what helped keep me going and allowed me to improve.”